dmitriyaa/pirple-homework-assignment-3/README.md

 4. Place an order (with fake credit card credentials), and receive an email receipt

 This is an open-ended assignment.
 You can take any direction you'd like to go with it, as long as your project includes the requirements.
 It can include anything else you wish as well.

+## Comments
+* The application should be pretty straight forward to use.

+## Notes
+* Before using the api, please go to the /lib/config.js file and add stipe and mailgun tokens example of config: 'stripeToken': 'stripekeytoken', 'mailgunToken': 'mailguntoken', 'mailgunEmailDomain': 'sandbox123123123.mailgun.org'
+* In order to test the payment, please use the token: tok_mastercard